If you have problems with your sinuses, you should know these terms.

 Cilia.
 These tiny hair-like structures help move mucus out of your sinuses.

 Functional endoscopic sinus surgery (FESS).
 Your surgeon will use a tool called an endoscope to look into your nose.
-Then he’ll remove blockages to help your sinuses drain.
+Then they’ll remove blockages to help your sinuses drain.

 Nasal wash.
 A treatment that involves rinsing your sinus passages with a saline solution made at home or bought over-the-counter.